Bible Museum Must Send One More Artifact Back to Iraq

 The importation of cultural property from war-torn Iraq has been restricted, since nine museums were looted in 1991 during the turmoil of the Gulf War.
 According to the US Attorney, the cuneiform tablet was brought into the US illegally from London in 2003 by an unnamed antiquities dealer.
 It was then sold to another dealer in 2007 with false documents saying it was purchased legitimately in a box of bronze artifacts in 1981.
 In 2014, Hobby Lobby purchased the tablet from an auction house and donated it to the Museum of the Bible.

 Museum officials started to investigate the provenance of the tablet in 2017, in what the US Attorney calls “due diligence research.”
-According to the US Attorney’s office, museum officials took questions abut the item to the auction house, but auction house officails repeated the antiquities dealer’s account of where it was purchased, withholding the falsified provenance letter and the dealer’s name.
-The museum notified the Iraqi embassy that it had the Gilgamesh tablet and commited itself to independently researching the provenance of the item.
+According to the US Attorney’s office, museum officials took questions about the item to the auction house, but auction house officials repeated the antiquities dealer’s account of where it was purchased, withholding the falsified provenance letter and the dealer’s name.
+The museum notified the Iraqi embassy that it had the Gilgamesh tablet and committed itself to independently researching the provenance of the item.

 In April, the Museum of the Bible announced it would return 11,500 other clay seals and fragments of papyrus to the Iraqi and Egyptian governments because they did not have complete documentation and may have been looted.